 Relevant – Can families see themselves attending your school after their visit?
 Are the campus events relevant to your admission goals?
 Getting everyone’s buy-in and support sets the tone for the rest of the recruitment process.

-Time-Based – Do you have enough time to plan and administer this strategy accurately?
+Time-based – Do you have enough time to plan and execute this strategy?
 Where should your metrics be one month before the event?
 One week?

 Segment Your Invitee List

-In order to find the best, mission-fit families, each campus visit needs to be catered towards a specific target market.
-With marketing segmentation, you can start to narrow down list(s) and know who to invite to a campus visit and when.
+In order to find the best, mission-fit families, each campus visit needs to be catered to a specific target market.
+With marketing segmentation, you can start to narrow down your list(s) and know who to invite to a campus visit and when.

 What is marketing segmentation?
-It is the analysis that helps decide how your school will break down its list of students and families into smaller groups based on characteristics such as grade level, income, interests, needs, etc. These subset groups will help target families and provide a better understanding of how to cater to them specifically.
+It's the analysis that helps decide how your school will break down its list of students and families into smaller groups based on characteristics such as grade level, interests, location, etc. These subset groups will help target families and provide a better understanding of how to cater to them specifically.

 Here are a few examples of how to segment your lists:

-- Let’s say there is a shortage of soccer players at your school and the coach needs help recruiting new students to play on the team.
-Now, maybe there’s a former soccer student who currently plays for a university or a professional team and you invite them to meet with your current players.
-This would be the perfect opportunity to invite all prospective families that indicated their child is interested in playing soccer at your school on their inquiry form or application.
+- Is there a big home game coming up?
+This would be the perfect opportunity to invite all prospective families that indicated their child is interested in playing a sport at your school on their inquiry form or application.

-- Perhaps the Theatre Arts Department is putting on a play in a few weeks.
-Simply create a subset of all prospective families who marked their interest in performing arts on their inquiry or application form.
-Invite all those families to tour the school, attend the play and have an opportunity to meet with the Theatre Director to ask questions and introduce themselves.
+- Perhaps the art department is putting on a play in a few weeks.
+Create a subset of all prospective families who marked their interest in performing arts on their inquiry or application form.
+Invite all those families to tour the school, attend the play, and have an opportunity to meet with the theater director to ask questions and introduce themselves.

-When you invite families on campus, remember your S.M.A.R.T. goal and use the data captured on the dynamic inquiry forms or applications to segment out who to invite.
+When you invite families on campus, remember your goals and use the data captured on the dynamic inquiry forms or applications to segment out who to invite.
 Be specific and intentional.
-Use data on athletic preference, academic interest, who is a legacy, gender, or any other attribute.
+Use data on athletic preferences, academic interests, who is a legacy, gender, or any other attribute.
 Segmented data should be used for attracting families based on their interests, so their visits are relevant and your attendance goals are attainable.

 Promote the Campus Visit

-Once you know exactly who to target for your campus visit, the next steps are to promote your event and invite families for whom it’s relevant.
-There are various ways to share your upcoming campus visits.
-Whether it is with text messages, emails, phone calls, mailers, social media, or all of the above, below are a few tips to consider to maximize the attendance of your segmented lists.
+Once you know exactly who to target for your campus visit, the next steps are to promote your event and invite families.
+Whether it's with text messages, emails, phone calls, digital ads, social media, or all of the above, below are a few tips to consider when promoting and maximizing the attendance of your segmented lists.

 Emails.
-When sending emails, it is all about what is sent, when you send it and the frequency that will drive responses and open rates.
+When sending emails, it is all about what is sent, when you send it, and the frequency that will drive responses and open rates.
 Personalizing each message is key to your recruitment process so that you can help families see their place in the story of your school.
-As a best practice, try to send out three to four emails leading up to the event.
-Send the first email over 15 days in advance, the second between 8-14 days, next 2-7 days and send the last promotional email the day before or the day of your event.
-Sleeknote’s analysis of the best time to send emails suggests that Tuesdays and Thursdays between 10-11 am are the best times to send emails.

 Social Media.
-As you know, technology is rapidly advancing, and many people turn to social media ads to target a "lookalike audience" and promote awareness.
+Many people turn to social media ads to target a "lookalike audience" and promote awareness.
 Consider using a social media managing tool to help plan ahead and automate promotional posts for your next campus visit.
 The Independence School placed ads on Facebook to help drive awareness, sending users to a streamlined landing page for its upcoming open house.

-Whatever route your team decides to go, always include a simple call-to-action (CTA) for the families to either call to sign up for a campus visit or provide a link for them to register online.
-Consider using automated communication plans to send out emails or to set reminders of when to call.
-Learn more about communication plans here.
+Whatever route your team decides to go, always include a simple call-to-action (CTA) for the families to register.
+Consider using automated communication plans to send out emails or to set reminders of when to call or text.

 Prepare Your School & Your Team

-As we already mentioned, each family that walks through the front doors of your school wants to feel welcomed and be a part of the community.
+Each family that walks through the front doors of your school wants to feel welcomed and be a part of the community.
 First impressions are everything.
-Now, let me ask you a few questions:
+Consider this: